-Literacy NarrativeHello, thank you for visiting my Literacy Narrative: a Journey through Teaching, Reading, and Writing OR It's Not as Bad as It Seems It is never a good sign as a substitute teacher when, checking in at the front office, the teacher of the class, still at school for some reason but on her way out, looks you up and down, cackles with her head thrown up and yells “good luck!”
+Literacy NarrativeHello, thank you for visiting my Literacy Narrative: a Journey through Teaching, Reading, and Writing OR It's Not as Bad as It Seems It is never a good sign as a substitute teacher when, checking in at the front office, the teacher of the class, still at school for some reason but on her way out, looks you up and down and cackles with her head thrown back.
+Yells “good luck!”
 You watch her rush through the glass doors and feel like a chump in your baggy dress slacks and used dress shirt, ironed only hours before when you were jerked awake up by a call from a woman named Ramona, her voice sounding desperate over the phone, perhaps, now you think, because this middle school happens to be on the south side of town, and as you continue to think about it, you were probably the only substitute dumb enough or desperate enough to say yes.
 You look at the instructions left by the cackling teacher.
 It is one page: a day of remedial reading courses with a single instruction repeated every period: “students read silently during class.”
 This is not exactly what you had in mind when you decided to get into teaching.

 These remedial reading courses end up being class after class brimming with students who are either legitimately behind in reading and therefore frustrated/embarrassed to be placed there (further insulted since it is at the expensive of taking a “fun” elective) or reading at grade level but have some sort of other personal issue holding them back (ranging from anger management issues to ADHD to dyslexia).